adamcyber1/cpp_project_template/README.md

 @PROJECT_NAME@
 ====================================

-This is a short description of the project.
+This is a small tool that will quickly initialize your C++ w/ Cmake project.

 **ATTENTION, this software is in the alpha state!**